NCAS-CMS/cms-website/pages/cylc8-upgrade-rewrite.md

 ```
 Check that this is the **puma2** version and not `rose-um-env-puma`.
 Also check any other files such as `.profile` or `.bashrc`.

 If you have any user configuration files for Rose or FCM on PUMA2 or ARCHER2, these may cause incompatibilies at Cylc 8.
-Rose and FCM configurations are under `~/.metomi`.
+Cylc user configurations will be under `~/.cylc/`.
+Rose and FCM user configurations are under `~/.metomi/`.

 ## 2. Check your workflow validates at Cylc 7